jocelynmutso/documentation-test/src/markdown/000_basic_operations/003_adding_items.md

 ![Insert new](basicoperations/insert-new2.png)

-On the filling side, we see that the `text1` with the label "I am outside of group 1" appears outside of Group1.
+On the filling side, we see that the `text1` with the label "I am outside of group 1" appears outside of Group1 but still inside Page1.

 ![Insert new Preview](basicoperations/insert-new3.png)